Last updated: 19 March 2018 .

-The following entities with the obligation to submit annual accounts can risk compulsory liquidation unless the complete annual accounts are submitted to the Register of Company Accounts within 6 months after the submission deadline:
+If the complete annual accounts have not been submitted to the Register of Company Accounts within 6 months after the submission deadline, this may lead to compulsory liquidation.

 - public limited companies